-Building Strong Relationships with B2B Customers who Prefer Live Chat – Part 2
+Building Strong Relationships With Live Chat Software Part 2

 More customers are preferring live chat for talking with businesses.
 The second part of our three part series focuses on mastering the actual chat conversation.

 This blog post is the second part of our three-part series (the first part is here) on building and maintaining strong relationships with customers who prefer live chat.
 In the first part of our series, we focused on the pre-conversation efforts of setting yourself up for successful chat interactions with customers.
 For this part, we’ll focus on how the actual live chat conversation impacts the customer relationship.

 Place an increased importance on excellent writing – When you’re working with customers who communicate with your company primarily or fully through chat, creating clear and concise messages is essential.
 B2B support agents are the front-line voice of your company and, given the timeliness of chat, agents can’t always ask a manager to review a response.
 Obviously, fundamentals like spelling and grammar matter, but what’s essential is being crystal clear in your customer communication.
 Don’t rely on pronouns (it, them, etc.) and instead spell out company and product names when appropriate.
 Communicating clearly cuts down conversation time and improves the relationships your business has with customers.